carbon-design-system/carbon-addons-iot-react/packages/react/docs/guides/onboarding.md

 The storyName should match the name of the story component with spaces and the name should clearly indicate the behavior being demonstrated.
-The goal is to make it easy for consumers to quickly scan and find example and documentation related to the specific functionality they're implementing.
+The goal is to make it easy for consumers to quickly scan and find examples and documentation related to the specific functionality they're implementing.

 ```jsx
 const Playground = () => {